 At Key Stage 3, all students follow the national curriculum, working in either set or mixed ability groups, as appropriate, studying:

-At Key Stage 4 all students follow a core curriculum that includes: GCSE English language and literature, GCSE mathematics, science, ICT, PE and RE.
+At Key Stage 4 all students follow a core curriculum that includes: GCSE English language and literature, GCSE mathematics, science, PE and RE.
 Students also select from a broad range of additional GCSEs and vocational options, enabling them to make choices that reflect their aptitudes and interests.
-These include: art and design, business studies, catering, dance, drama, French, geography, history, ICT, travel and tourism, media studies, music, performing arts production, PE and textiles technology.
+These include: art and design, business studies, computer science, film studies, drama, French, Spanish, geography, history, sociology, citizenship, childcare, music, and PE.
 All students are able to access the English Baccalaureate and we encourage those students wishing to pursue and academic route in post-16 education.

 Key Stage 5 (Years 12 and 13)